archiron/ValidationsTools/README.md

 ### Launching the ROOT files creation :
 - git clone https://github.com/archiron/ValidationsTools ValidationsTools
 - cd ValidationsTools
-- git clone https://github.com/archiron/ChiLib_CMS_Validation ChiLib<br><br>
-After this, one need to create the environment for the ROOT files creation.
-This is done with :
-- cd ZEE_Flow
-- cmsrel CMSSW_12_1_0_pre5 CMSSW_12_1_0_pre5
-- cd CMSSW_12_1_0_pre5/src
-- mkdir Kolmogorov
+. installValidationsTools.sh<br>
-- depending of the site you are working on (the CC or the LLR site), you have to copy the ZZ_Flow/CCA or ZEE_Flow/LLR files onto the CMSSW_12_1_0_pre5/src/Kolmogorov folder.
+This install the library (ChiLib), the release file env (cmsrel $Release $Release) and copy the ZEE_Flow/CCA or ZEE_Flow/LLR files (depending of the site you are working on - the CC or the LLR site) onto the $Release/src/Kolmogorov folder. $Release is the release you want working with.

 ### Launching the ROOT files creation :
 return to the top of the Tools (i.e. ValidationsTools), then launch :